codificat/kubevirt-tutorial/labs/lab3/lab3.md

 * [KubeVirt Web UI](https://github.com/kubevirt/web-ui)
   * Provides a graphical environment to manage VM based workloads

 ## Install the KubeVirt Operator

-Starting with the KubeVirt Operator, being connected to your assigned instance, execute the following steps.
+We're going to start with the KubeVirt Operator, being connected to your assigned instance, execute the following steps:

 ```console
 $ cd ~/kubevirt/kubevirt-operator-manifests